 Hedging a portfolio

 A portfolio of trades can be considered hedged if the different positions are not exposed to directional moves in the market.
-For example, if a trader had a position on where he was speculating on the upward movement of the S&P 500 Index, he would be considered hedged if he had an offsetting position that was betting on a downward movement in the S&P 500 Index or a similar Index.
-One way investors protect again adverse moves in the market is to purchase or sell options which remove the outright directional risk.
+For example, if a trader had a position on where he was speculating on the upward movement of the S&P 500 Index, he would be considered hedged if he had an offsetting position that was betting on a downward movement in the S&P 500 Index or a similar index.
+One way investors protect again adverse moves in the market is to purchase or sell options that remove the outright directional risk.